From Online Grinder to Advantage Play "Machine": My Story (and Why It Matters for You)

 Promo Chasing and Arbitrage: Edges Move, We Move Faster

 Every edge has a lifecycle.
+New promotions launch generous, get exploited, and tighten.
 Your job is to show up when the curve is in your favor and leave when it isn't.
+You can play flawlessly and still book a down day.
+That's variance.
+The job is to keep making +EV decisions regardless of short-term outcomes.

 Hole-Carding and Advanced Techniques: When Skill Meets Restraint

-**Why This Matters for Savvy Scratch**
+Why This Story Matters for Scratch-Off Players

 What I Will and Won't Promise